 - Click MYSQL Databases.

-- Next, create a new MySQL username.
+- Next, create a MySQL username.
 These names are arbitrary but I like to keep them fairly consistent to make identifying them easier.
-Make (and write down or record) a new password and click Create User.
+Make (and write down or record) a password and click Create User.

-- Next, add this user to the database.
+- Next, add this user.

 Return to Cpanel and look for phpMyAdmin.
 Click to open.

 PhpMyAdmin is a simple tool that lets you manipulate SQL databases, where the actual data (posts, comments, etc) of your website are stored.